Curated OER

 The Many Uses of Trees

 Young scholars list all the ways humans use trees and tree by products.
-In this lesson plan learners watch a video, discuss the impact trees have on humans, and research common products made from trees.
-The young scholars use their...
+For this lesson students watch a video, discuss the impact trees have on humans, and research common products made from trees.
+The young scholars use their findings...

 Curated OER